yqx7150/MRDS/README.md

 gradio

 ###  Checkpoints
-We provide the pre-trained model and place it in the Baidu Drive.
+We provide the pre-trained model and the PSF obtained from experiments, and place them in the Baidu Drive [MRDS](https://pan.baidu.com/s/1CEIuix8AMewR75WU4yE77g?).

 ###  Dataset
 The dataset used to train the model in this experiment is Fashion-MNIST dataset.